Justice Dept. releases part of internal memo on not charging Trump in Russia probe

 The memo also argued that the Justice Department should make a decision whether Trump broke the law — even though Mueller had very carefully avoided answering that question, citing Justice Department policy against charging a sitting president.

-For that reason, Engel and O’Callaghan urged Barr “to determine whether prosecution would be appropriate given the evidence recounted in the Special Cousel’s Report, the underlying law, and traditional principles of federal prosecution.”
+For that reason, Engel and O’Callaghan urged Barr “to determine whether prosecution would be appropriate given the evidence recounted in the Special Counsel’s Report, the underlying law, and traditional principles of federal prosecution.”

 Barr ultimately did so, making public arguments about Mueller’s evidence that closely tracked the view expressed in the memo.

-Jackson’s opinion noted that Barr told Congress that he and his deputy reached the decision Trump should not be charged “in consultation” with the Office of Legal Counsel and other department lawyers.
+Jackson’s opinion noted that Barr told Congress that he and his deputy reached the decision that Trump should not be charged “in consultation” with the Office of Legal Counsel and other department lawyers.
 Barr testified about the deliberations after Mueller wrote a private letter complaining to the attorney general that his description of Mueller’s report before its public release had led to misunderstandings about what the investigation found.

 “The Attorney General’s characterization of what he’d hardly had time to skim, much less, study closely, prompted an immediate reaction, as politicians and pundits took to their microphones and Twitter feeds to decry what they feared was an attempt to hide the ball,” Jackson wrote.